 - 1 teaspoon baking powder

-- 1/4 cup melted Smart Balance Original Buttery Spread (butter, coconut oil, and canola oil work well, too)
+- 1/4 cup melted Smart Balance Original Buttery Spread (butter or coconut oil may be substituted)

 - 1/2 cup unsweetened applesauce (keep a pack of the individual serving cups on hand--they are the perfect size)